ganelson/inform/resources/Documentation/Writing with Inform.md

 Now we need a way to create hyperlinks of this type:

-	To decide what hyperlink token is examine (X - thing): decide on hyperlink token of examination hyperlink with X.
+	To say link to examine (X - thing): say link to hyperlink token of examination hyperlink with X.

 Internally, a hyperlink token consists of a _tag_ plus (usually) a _value_.
 Here, the tag was `examination hyperlink` and the value was `X`, except that of course in the case of the Paint Machine, that will end up being the object `big red button`.
 We've used one of these creation phrases: